 Your software should also allow you to “cull”, or exclude, unimportant information.
 Duplicate documents can be instantly removed, while irrelevant files, spam, and the like can be set aside to avoid unnecessary review.

 Add smart searching into the mix, and you can radically reduce the time needed to review documents.
-Today’s internal investigation tools allow you to engineeer powerful searches, whatever you are looking for simple keywords or complex relationships between terms.
+Internal investigation tools like Logikcull allow you to engineer powerful searches, whether you are looking for simple keywords or complex relationships between terms.

 And, since intuitive design is one of the hallmarks of this internal investigations technology, you don’t need a degree in information sciences to construct powerful searches—the software makes complexity incredibly simple.
 In many cases, effective search and culling can eliminate the need to review up to 97 percent of a subject’s documents.
 This can dramatically bring down review time and costs.